 A typical DOS involved just one change to the tape operating system described above.
 The system subroutine library included a file system, so that programs could use a disk drive as if it were multiple tape drives, where disk files each had textual names.
 The command language interpreter could read commands from a disk file, launch programs from disk files, and for each program launched, tell it what files to use.

-In the DOS era, tapes were used for backups and for files that were too large to fit on the relatively small disk drives of the era.
+In the DOS era, tapes were used for backups and for files that were too large to fit on the disk drives.

 Memory management units required real operating systems.
 The University of California at Berkeley developed the Berkeley Timesharing System for the SDS 940.
 General Electric, in conjunction with Bell Labs and MIT developed Multics for the GE 600, and BB&N developed TENEX for the PDP-10.
 IBMs first attempt at an operating system for the 360/67, TSS 360, was a failure.
-They never got it working (Carnegie-Mellon University, which had purchased a 360/67 on order, took delivery on the broken TSS/360 software and eventually got it to work).
-IBM's followup, the System 370 with the VM operating system, however, was very successful in the 1970s and is still being sold as the primary operating system for IBM's enterprise-server class of machines.
+They never got it working.
+Their followup, however, led to success in the 1970's.

-Multics was, undoubtedly, the single most important operating system developed in the 1960s.
-The name Multics stood for MULTiplexed Information and Computing Service.
-After Honeywell bought GE's computer division, it became the flagship operating system of the H 6000 series of mainframes, the successor to the GE 600.
+Multics was, undoubtedly, the single most important operating system developed in the 1970's.
+After Honeywell bought GE's computer division, it became the flagship operating system of the H 6000 series of mainframes.
 Multics introduced the following ideas:

 Multics also built on some ideas that first came to market in the Berkeley Timesharing System, including